andrew/ultimate-awesome/README.md

 - [awesome-linked-reads](https://github.com/pontushojer/awesome-linked-reads) - Collection of tools and resources for linked-reads.
 - [awesome-smartgrid](https://github.com/PVKonovalov/awesome-smartgrid) - A curated list of awesome Smart Grid and IoT frameworks, libraries and software.
 - [awesome-functional-verification](https://github.com/radigast/awesome-functional-verification) - List of links to resources related to functional verification.
+- [awesome-azure-local](https://github.com/schmittnieto/awesome-azure-local) - A curated list of links and resources for working with Azure Local and its related technologies.
 - [awesome-runes](https://github.com/scrypt-inc/awesome-runes) - A curated list of awesome things related to #runes ecosystem on #bitcoin.
 - [awesome-contract-addresses](https://github.com/shamaevnn/awesome-contract-addresses) - Useful contract addresses in web3 world 🌐.
 - [awesome-foam](https://github.com/sn3akiwhizper-pkms/awesome-foam) - Awesome list of Foam knowledge system resources.